1nst4ll/mango-news/docs/backend-setup.md

     *   `title`: Article title.
     *   `link`: Original URL of the article.
     *   `pubDate`: Publication date of the article.
-    *   `description`: AI-generated summary of the article (or "No summary available." if none).
+    *   `description`: AI-generated summary of the article, converted from Markdown to HTML (or "<p>No summary available.</p>" if none).
+This allows for rich text formatting (e.g., bold, italics) in compatible RSS readers.
     *   `guid`: The original URL of the article (used as a unique identifier).
     *   `author`: The name of the news source.
 *   **Feed Details:**